sid995/stacksync-assessment/README.md

 When `BUILD=cloud`, the app runs code via `nsjail` using `backend/nsjail.cfg`:

-- Chroot to `/sandbox` with minimal libraries and Python stdlib copied in the image.
+- **Secure isolation**: Scripts execute in a chroot environment at `/sandbox` with minimal libraries
-- Limited file descriptors, CPU, memory, and syscalls for compatibility in managed environments.
+- **Resource limits**: Restricted file descriptors, CPU, memory, and execution time
+- **Cloud-compatible**: Configured for Cloud Run/gVisor environments with simplified security policies
+- **No fallbacks**: Direct nsjail execution only - no fallback to unsandboxed execution for maximum security

 Allowed libraries (typical usage): `numpy`, `pandas`, `json`, `math`, `random`, `datetime`.